eembc/energyrunner/README.md

 Proceed to "Software Setup" below.

+**ProTip**: Only attempt this if you are very comfortable with the process.
+It is possible to run performance mode at a higher baud rate.
+This may be desirable to speed up downloading of the images.
+For this to work, change the DUT default baud rate from 115200 to the new value, and then edit the `.eembc.ini` file `dut-baud` to match.
+Instability may occur at higher rates however depending on your OS and hardware.
+Also note that if you change the default baud in the `.eembc.ini` file, the framework will no longer detect the energy monitor or IO Manager, so be sure to set it back to run in Energy Mode!

 ## Energy Mode Hardware

 Port the firmware to your device from the test harness based on the EEMBC ULPMark-ML [test harness sample code](https://github.com/eembc/testharness-ulpmark-ml), or the [MLCommons tinyMLPerf reference code](https://github.com/mlcommons/tiny/tree/master/v0.1).
 Both sample templates are un-implemented, but provide the same serial monitor interface.